ovogoeky/Term-Project-AI/README.md

 ## Project Description
 This end-to-end machine-learning project builds a classifier to predict which NBA player will win the Most Valuable Player (MVP) award in a given season.
-We combine historical data from 2004/05 through 2023/24—player box-score stats, advanced metrics, and team win percentages—to train and evaluate our models.
+We combine historical data from 2004/05 through 2023/24 to train and evaluate our models.

 ---